NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Whiplash a rocket then freeze it, you need to be in the air when the rocket reaches you.
-This creates a large red explosion.
-(Freezing the rocket causes the explosion to be 50% larger)
+      Whiplashing a frozen rocket will launch you in the direction of the rocket, creating a red explosion where you were at the cost of 35 HP.
     </td>
     <td width="100px">
       1. Shoot a rocket <br />